Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Temporal, linear stability analysis

 Using expressions for $\Psi_{u}(z)$ and $\Psi_{l}(z)$ from eqns. \ref{eq2.11} in eqns. \ref{eq2.7} and the normal stress condition in eqn. \ref{eq2.6}, we obtain the following dispersion relation.
 In non-dimensional form, this may be expressed as:

 where

 Here $Fr$, $Bo$ and $\delta $ represent Froude number, Bond number and the density ratio respectively.
 For a given $\kappa$ (wavenumber), the complex roots ($\tilde{c}$) to eqn. \ref{eq2.12} are obtained numerically using the \textit{findroot} function from the \textit{mpmath} library \citep{mpmath} in Python, which provides arbitrary-precision root finding based on Muller's method \citep{muller1956}.
-In Appendix A, we provide benchmarking with the results of \cite{young2014generation} and \cite{morland1993effect} for validation of the numerical procedure of solving eqn. \ref{eq2.12}.
+In Appendix A, we provide benchmarking with the results of \cite{young2014generation} and \cite{morland1993effect} for validation of the numerical procedure of solving eqn. \ref{eq2.12}. \mgt{In the following sections, we extensively use the symbols $c_g,c_{gc}$ and $c_{KH}$ whose formulae are provided below in the deep limit: }